WHAT IS FAITH FAMILY JOURNEY TO WELLNESS

 Step Two: After the initial assessment, patients will participate in a once a week class for six weeks.
-Class topics include: Nutrition, Stress Management, Behavior Change, Grocery Store Tour, and Intro to Fitness and Disease Management.
-Each class is approximately 90 minutes long and the class schedules will varies month to month to accommodate busy schedules.
+Class topics include: Nutrition, Stress Management, Behavior Change, Grocery Store Tour, Intro to Fitness, and Disease Management.
+Each class is approximately 90 minutes long and the class schedules will vary month to month to accommodate busy schedules.

 Step Three: Your journey doesn’t stop after the six week course is over.
 The J2W program is available for support and encouragement as you continue on your journey to a healthy lifestyle.
 You are invited to attend future classes.
 In addition to classes, we offer monthly fellowship meetings to learn about current nutrition and wellness topics.
 Snacks are provided at these monthly meetings!

 In April 2013, Faith Family Medical Center planted a Community Garden that has turned into something truly special for our patients and their families.
 Many patients help plant the garden each season and they continue to help maintain and care for it throughout the year.
 The Community Garden teaches patients how to plant a cost effective garden of their own and how to prepare healthy foods.
 The garden is used for educational classes aimed at improving nutrition among patients participating in the wellness program at Faith Family Medical Center called Faith Family Journey to Wellness.

 The 1,700 square foot garden includes two 4’ x 8’ wheelchair accessible raised planters with seating, four additional planters, a compost bin, trellises for climbing vegetables and fruits, an additional seating area, and an outdoor kitchen.